Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 The web UI offers some basic information on Hadoop's state.
 It is also possible to browse through HDFS.
 To do so, enter `"Utilities"/"Browse the file-system"` under the directory `user/root` you can have a glance at the already available directories and files.

-## What's part 2 about?
+## What's part 2 going to be about?

-We will include a dataset into HDFS and write a MapReduce-job, then we are going to run the job, and check the results.
+The next part has two main topics: HDFS and MapReduce.
+* Adding data to HDFS and retrieving data from HDFS.
+* Writing a MapReduce job and run it.